 Investing in our securities involves risks.
 See "Risk Factors" beginning on page 9 of this prospectus for a discussion of the risks that you should consider in connection with an investment in our securities.
 Neither the Securities and Exchange Commission (the "SEC") nor any state securities commission has approved or disapproved of these securities or determined if this prospectus is truthful or complete.
 Any representation to the contrary is a criminal offense.

-Per Share Total (2) Initial public offering price \$ 7.00 \$ 10,000,000 Underwriting discounts and commissions (1) \$ 0.49 \$ 700,000 Proceeds, before expenses, to us \$ 6.51 \$ 9,300,000
+Per Share Total

+Initial public offering price \$ \$

+Underwriting discounts and commissions (1) \$ \$

+Proceeds, before expenses, to us \$ \$

-- (1) Underwriting discounts and commissions do not include a non-accountable expense allowance equal to 1.0% of the initial public offering price payable to the underwriter.
+(1) Underwriting discounts and commissions do not include a non-accountable expense allowance equal to 1% of the initial public offering price payable to the underwriter.
 We have agreed to reimburse the underwriters for certain expenses and the underwriters will receive compensation in addition to underwriting discounts and commissions.
-See the section titled "Underwriting" beginning on page 72 of this prospectus for additional disclosure regarding underwriter compensation and offering expenses. - (2) Assumes no exercise of the underwriters' over-allotment option to purchase shares of our common stock that has been granted to the underwriters, as described below.
+We have also agreed to issue warrants to the representative of the underwriters as a portion of the underwriting compensation payable to the underwriters in connection with this offering.
+See the section titled "Underwriting" beginning on page 72 of this prospectus for additional disclosure regarding underwriter compensation and offering expenses.